-- (6) The holder is entitled to receive a fixed, cumulative preferential dividend per year payable quarterly on the last day of March, June, September and December, as declared by the Board of Directors. - On March 1, 2023, Pembina will have 14,971,870 Series 21 Class A Preferred Shares and 1,028,130 Series 22 Class A Preferred Shares issued and outstanding.
-Holders of Series 22 Class A Preferred Shares will be entitled to receive a quarterly floating rate, cumulative preferential dividend payable on the first day of March, June, September and December, as declared by the Board of Directors.
-The Series 22 Class A Preferred Shares will have an annual dividend rate of \$1.9265 for the three-month period from, and including, March 1, 2023 to, but excluding, June 1, 2023.
-The annual dividend rate on the Series 22 Class A Preferred Shares will reset quarterly on the first day of March, June, September and December in each year and will be equal to the sum of the then 90 day Government of Canada treasury bill rate plus 3.26%. - (8) The dividend rate will reset on the Redemption and Conversion Option Date and every five years thereafter at a rate equal to the sum of the then five-year Government of Canada bond yield plus the applicable Reset Spread noted above, provided that in any event, the rate for the Series 21 Class A Preferred Shares shall not be less than 4.90 percent.
-The Series 21 Class A Preferred Shares will have an annual dividend rate of \$1.57550 for the five-year period from, and including, March 1, 2023 to, but excluding, March 1, 2028. - (9) Effective December 16, 2019 and pursuant to the Kinder Morgan Canada Acquisition, all of the outstanding KML Series 1 and 3 Preferred Shares were exchanged for Series 23 and 25 Class A Preferred Shares, respectively. - (10) The holder is entitled to receive a fixed, cumulative preferential dividend per year payable quarterly on the 15th day of February, May, August and November, as declared by the Board of Directors. - (11) The dividend rate will reset on the Redemption and Conversion Option Date and every five years thereafter at a rate equal to the sum of the then five-year Government of Canada bond yield plus the applicable Reset Spread noted above, provided that in any event, the rate for the Series 25 Class A Preferred Shares shall not be less than 5.20 percent. - The Series 2021-A Class A Preferred Shares were issued to the Computershare Trust Company of Canada, to be held in trust to satisfy Pembina's obligations under the Subordinated Note Indenture, in connection with the issuance of the Subordinated Notes, Series 1.
+- (7) The holder is entitled to receive a fixed, cumulative preferential dividend per year payable quarterly on the last day of March, June, September and December, as declared by the Board of Directors. - (8) The dividend rate will reset on the Redemption and Conversion Option Date and every five years thereafter at a rate equal to the sum of the then five-year Government of Canada bond yield plus the applicable Reset Spread noted above, provided that in any event, the rate for the Series 21 Class A Preferred Shares shall not be less than 4.90 percent. - (9) The holder is entitled to receive a quarterly floating rate, cumulative preferential dividend payable on the first day of March, June, September and December, as declared by the Board of Directors.
+The Series 22 Class A Preferred Shares will have an annual dividend rate of \$2.07275 for the three-month period from, and including, March 1, 2024 to, but excluding, June 1, 2024.
+The annual dividend rate will reset quarterly on the first day of March, June, September and December in each year and will be equal to the sum of the then 90 day Government of Canada treasury bill rate plus the applicable Reset Spread noted above. - (10) Effective December 16, 2019 and pursuant to the Kinder Morgan Canada Acquisition, all of the outstanding KML Series 1 and 3 Preferred Shares were exchanged for Series 23 and 25 Class A Preferred Shares, respectively.
+On November 15, 2022, Pembina redeemed all of the issued and outstanding Series 23 Class A Preferred Shares. - (11) The holder is entitled to receive a fixed, cumulative preferential dividend per year payable quarterly on the 15th day of February, May, August and November, as declared by the Board of Directors. - (12) The dividend rate will reset on the Redemption and Conversion Option Date and every five years thereafter at a rate equal to the sum of the then five-year Government of Canada bond yield plus the applicable Reset Spread noted above, provided that in any event, the rate for the Series 25 Class A Preferred Shares shall not be less than 5.20 percent. - (13) The Series 2021-A Class A Preferred Shares were issued to the Computershare Trust Company of Canada, to be held in trust to satisfy Pembina's obligations under the Subordinated Note Indenture, in connection with the issuance of the Subordinated Notes, Series 1.
 Holders of the Series 2021-A Class A Preferred Shares shall not be entitled to receive any dividends, nor shall any dividends accumulate or accrue, on the Series 2021-A Class A Preferred Shares prior to delivery to the holders of the Subordinated Notes, Series 1 following the occurrence of certain bankruptcy or insolvency events in respect of Pembina.
-See "Description of the Capital Structure of Pembina Subordinated Notes, Series 1".
+See "Description of the Capital Structure of Pembina - Subordinated Notes, Series 1".
 If at any time, Pembina redeems, purchases for cancellation or repays the Subordinated Notes, Series 1 such number of Series 2021-A Class A Preferred Shares with an aggregate issue price equal to the principal amount of Subordinated Notes, Series 1 redeemed, purchased for cancellation or repaid by Pembina will be redeemed in accordance with the terms of the Series 2021-A Class A Preferred Shares.